aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

 : The component owner id is an integer reference to a component in the component table.

 CONFIGURATION PARENT ID
 : Each key knows its parent.
-This creates the heirarchy.
-If the parent is NULL then it is the root level of the heirarchy.
+This creates the hierarchy.
+If the parent is NULL then it is the root level of the hierarchy.

 KEY
 : The key is the name associated with this config option.
-A component must not have two keys with the same name at the same layer in the heirarchy.
+A component must not have two keys with the same name at the same layer in the hierarchy.
 All keys must have a name and cannot be NULL.

 VALUE
 : The value is the text data that is associated with a config key.
 The value can be NULL for keys that only exist in the path with no data.
 There are no data types or format checks on the values.

-### Appendix Other heirarchical map techniques
+### Appendix Other hierarchical map techniques
 Mapping methods include[^1]:

 | Design           | Table count | Query Child | Query Subtree | Delete Key | Insert Key | Move Subtree | Referential Integrity |